zifeo/terraform-openstack-rke2/README.md

 - [RKE2](https://docs.rke2.io) Kubernetes distribution : lightweight, stable,
   simple and secure
-- persisted `/var/lib/rancher/rke2` for single server durability
+- persisted `/var/lib/rancher/rke2` when there is a single server
-- configure Openstack Swift or S3-like backend for automated etcd snapshots
+- automated etcd snapshots with Openstack Swift support or other S3-like backend
 - smooth updates & agent nodes autoremoval with pod draining
-- bundled with Openstack Cloud Controller and Cinder CSI
+- integrated Openstack Cloud Controller (load-balancer, etc.) and Cinder CSI
 - Cilium networking (network policy support and no kube-proxy)
-- highly-available through load balancers
+- highly-available via kube-vip and dynamic peering (no load-balancer required)
 - out of the box support for volume snapshot and Velero

 ### Versioning